knative/community/SECURITY.md

   (PII), Personal Healthcare Information (PHI), credit card data, or proprietary information;
-- You should only interact with test accounts and Knative instances you own or with explicit permission from the account holder; and
+- You should only interact with test accounts and Knative instances you own or with explicit permission from the owner or account holder; and
 - Do not engage in extortion.

 # Safe Harbor